0xv3n4/ctf/picoCTF/vault_door_7.md

 ![3](https://github.com/boranakova/ctf/assets/56170942/e09d2b26-5bcb-4921-ba57-921663446985)
 <br></br>

-> The only thing left we already do the process on past level called VaultDoor6.
-I searched a tool on web and found this site.
+> The only thing left we already did the process on past level called VaultDoor6.
+I searched a conversion tool (decimal,binary,hex) on web.
-> When I put my output to the website , the password of the next level shown down below.
+> When I put my output to the website i found previously, the password of the next level shown down below.

 <br></br>

 ![4](https://github.com/boranakova/ctf/assets/56170942/2d978a68-789d-4cd3-917b-36ce94ee259e)

+> Also don't forget to add picoCTF{ first